CBJohnson30/Colorado-County-Voting-Classification/README.md

 - I did not have a target lable to be able to train a model on I used a unsupervised learning model.
 More specificly a K-Means model.
 I chose those model because I am able set the number to clusters it will look for to 3.
 One for each Republican, Democrat or a swing counties.
 Then I will have to do a little plotting to determine what the numerical value for each cluster means.

 ## Results:

+- I was able to classify each county into one of 3 labels.
+Below is a map of Colorado colored according to its label.